 It is important for us to create positive relationships with our parents.
 You hold a wealth of experience where your child is concerned and you are able to witness many learning and developmental steps that your child takes at different stages in their life.
 We will communicate with you regularly through various means.
 We make regular assessments and records of your child’s achievements and use them to inform our planning, ensuring we provide for the children’s individual next steps within their learning.

 We will hold a number of after school and in school events for you and your child to attend.
 We will make them themed events which link to our current topic, in order for you to be aware of what we are learning and to be able to carry this on at home.

 To celebrate children’s learning achievements, we have weekly pride assemblies.
 Parents are invited to come along to these.
 We also have our “Golden Ticket” which we will begin to send out in the Spring term.
 We will invite parents to come and be part of their child’s learning in school during the following week.
 There will also be frequent opportunities to show and share in our learning, such as through demonstrations of our phonics and opportunities for you to come in and share stories with your child.

-We use the document called Development Matters in conjunction with the Early Years Foundation Stage Curriculum to inform our assessments for both our nursery and reception children.
-Further inmformation is available during the link below:
+We use the document called Development Matters in conjunction with the Early Years Foundation Stage Curriculum to inform our planning and assessments for both our nursery and reception children.

 Other useful information

 • If a child is absent you must phone the school by 9:00am.
 Prizes are awarded for 100% attendance.
 As a school we take attendance very seriously.

 • Any hospital, doctor or dental appointments need to be communicated to the school office in advance.
 Please be aware that medical appointments will affect your child’s attendance record – Please make them after school hours whenever possible.

 • It is essential that we have the name and address of emergency contacts at all times.
 (Which are collected on the data collection sheet.)
 If you change phone numbers, please let us know so that we can update our records.